-Since our wrists are made up of a number of tiny bones, ligaments and muscles, this makes them quite delicate and prone to injury, especially if the above mentioned activities are carried out in excess.
+Our wrists are made up of a number of tiny bones, ligaments and muscles.
+This makes them quite delicate and prone to injury, especially if rigorous activities are carried out in excess.
 Besides over usage, there are a number of other reasons too which might cause wrist problems, resulting in pain and swelling.

 Swelling in Wrist - Why?

-Any injury caused to the wrist due to some sort of accident or due to increased pressure on the wrist bones, can cause a bone fracture or a tear in the wrist ligaments and muscles.
+Any wrist injury due to some sort of accident or increased pressure on the wrist bones, can cause a bone fracture or a tear in the wrist ligaments and muscles.
 All these conditions can produce swelling in the wrist, accompanied by a severe pain.
 Overusing the wrist or picking up heavy things can affect the wrist joint too, resulting in inflammation and pain.

 Wrist swelling could be due to a condition known as wrist tendonitis, in which the tendons of the wrist get irritated.
 There are a number of reasons for that, such as, repetitive actions done using the wrist without proper breaks in between, or keeping the wrist in a wrong position, while sleeping or working on the computer.

-Another major cause is a disease called arthritis, which usually affects the elderly.
+Another cause is a disease called arthritis, which affects elderly.
 Swelling and pain caused as a result of osteoarthritis or rheumatoid arthritis is easily recognized as it usually starts from the base of the thumb and then spreads to the other parts of the hand, including the wrists.
-There might also be redness in the affected area and it may feel hot to touch.
+There might be redness in the affected area and it may feel hot to touch.

 Carpal Tunnel Syndrome